-Since we don't know the distribution of precipitation particles, we can we now have the input we need (i.e. Z_e), to find...
+Since we don't know the distribution of precipitation particles, we can

 - 1. Use equivalent reflectivity (instead of reflectivity), which is a function of the power returned and the range / distance from radar

 - 2. Apply empirically derived relationships to estimate the precipitation rates for different regimes, for example:

 - a.
 Default

 - b.
 Conventional

 - c.
 Convective

 - d.
 Snowfall

 - e.
 Tropical

 - 3. Solve a simple equation to estimate rainfall rate